Contents:

 The natural study break between undergraduate and postgraduate study is another great time to take a gap year.
 You can apply to your postgraduate course before or after your gap year, but it may be beneficial to apply after your break.

 Longer gap years are more common at this stage, and deferred entry is usually restricted to one year.
-Additionally, a gap year could help you find your niche for a research question for a master’s degree or explore career paths through vocational or conversion courses.
+A gap year could help you find your niche for a research question for a master’s degree or explore career paths through vocational or conversion courses.
 Alternatively, it might be a chance to spend some time outside of STEM before fully committing PhD and a career in STEM academia.

 Financial considerations are another popular reason for taking a gap year at this stage, as maintenance loans are not available for postgraduate degrees.
 Many students use this time to work and save money before continuing their education.